Chunghwa Post: Name changes

 In 2008, the Kuomintang took power in Taiwan following a legislative election victory and the election of Ma Ying-jeou to the presidency.
-Following his election, Ma Ying-jeou publicly stated that he did not wish his inauguration commemoration stamps to be marked "Taiwan Post", because the name change was illegal.
+Following his election, Ma Ying-jeou publicly stated that he did not wish his inauguration commemorative stamps to be marked "Taiwan Post", because the name change was illegal.
 The postal service marked the inauguration stamps with Chinese characters for the "Republic of China", as well as "Republic of China (Taiwan)" in English.

 On 1 August 2008, the company resolved to reverse the name change and restored the name "Chunghwa Post".
 The Board of Directors, as well as resolving to restore the name of the corporation, also resolved to re-hire the chief executive dismissed in 2007, and to withdraw defamation proceedings against him.